grahame/undulatus/README.md

 To get going;

-1. B'git submodule init'; 'git submodule update' this will grab the python twitter tools, and couchdb wrappers
+1.  'git submodule init'; 'git submodule update'
+    this will grab the python twitter tools, and couchdb wrappers
 2.  install couchdb on localhost
 3.  start undulatus:
     `./undulatus.py screenname`
 4.  .. it ought to just work.